You Need You as Your Best Friend

 Considering the fact that a reticent and introvert person, as I am, I always thought I could never actually make it to be a solo traveler.
 And that made this particular trip very special for me.

 Since then I have been traveling solo to many places – mostly official and sometimes for those little long cherished breaks as well.
-Yes, there are challenges that once should be prepared for while traveling solo in India.
+Yes, there are challenges that one should be prepared for while traveling solo in India.

 2. Extra Careful about health… What to eat and where to eat.

 4. Lastly, I don’t talk with anyone.
-If some nosey co traveller starts talking, I try to ignore or politely respond and move on.
+If some nosey co-traveller starts talking, I try to ignore or politely respond and move on.

 ( Moumita Dasgupta )